Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

 Jayson Tatum Insights vs. the 76ers

-- The 76ers are the third-best defensive squad in the NBA, giving up 110.9 points per game.
+- Defensively, the 76ers are third in the NBA, conceding 110.9 points per game.

-- Giving up 41.2 rebounds per game, the 76ers are the second-ranked team in the NBA.
+- On the glass, the 76ers have allowed 41.2 rebounds per contest, which puts them second in the league.

-- The 76ers give up 24.2 assists per game, sixth-ranked in the NBA.
+- The 76ers are the sixth-ranked squad in the league, allowing 24.2 assists per contest.

-- In terms of 3-pointers, the 76ers have conceded 11.6 makes per game, fifth in the NBA.
+- Conceding 11.6 made 3-pointers per contest, the 76ers are the fifth-ranked team in the NBA.

 Jayson Tatum vs. the 76ers